gurdeep1300/Opacity/README.md

 # Opacity
-Try to do using Opacity
+Try to do Opacity simple